 - Assessment is a collaborative process that is most effective when it involves self, peer, and teacher assessment.

 - Performance standards are an essential component of effective assessment.

 - Grading and reporting student achievement is a caring, sensitive process that requires teachers' professional judgment.

-ASB Middle School issues report cards at the end of each trimester, with comments provided in trimester one and three.
+ASB Middle School issues report cards at the end of each semester.
 We offer a standards-based report card style that lists the essential skills, knowledge, and understanding in each subject area, based on the AERO Standards for core classes and US national standards for the Arts.